 Two silvers on penultimate day at US Open

-Great Britain had two competitors in the Championship Final of the 100m Backstroke, both from the Co Manchester Aquatics: Lauren Quigley (17), the 2011 European Junior 50m Backstroke silver medallist and teammate Jess Fullalove (16), the 2011 and 2012 European Junior 100m Backstroke silver medallist.
+Great Britain had two competitors in the Championship Final of the 100m Backstroke, both from the Co Manchester Aquatics: Quigley (17), the 2011 European Junior 50m Backstroke silver medallist and teammate Jessica Fullalove (16), the 2011 and 2012 European Junior 100m Backstroke silver medallist.

 I wasn't aware of the other swimmers and just swam my own race - it's a great end to my season.